 - Protect yourself from sexually transmissible infections (STIs) by wearing a condom.

 - Always use protective equipment such as a jockstrap or hard cup while playing sports.

 - If you injure your testicles, always seek urgent medical advice.

-- Perform testicular self-examination (TSE) once every month.
-Regular TSE helps you become familiar with the look, feel and shape of your testicles so you will notice any abnormalities.
+- Perform testicular self-examination (TSE) regularly to become familiar with the look, feel and shape of your testicles so you will notice any abnormalities.
 See your doctor for further information on how to perform TSE.